Preparing for fall in the homeschool world means you are probably looking at all of the curriculum choices available to you.

 Did you know there are games that can enhance history studies?
 History games like Timeline, Catan Histories: Settlers of America Trails to Rails, or Professor Noggin’s History of the United States are all fun additions to our American History studies.

-Our geography studies will overlap our history, in that we are using Pin It Maps to explore the world as well as Around the World Stories and Give Your Child the World: Raising Globally Minded Kids One Book at a Time.
+Our geography studies will overlap our history, in that we are using Pin It Maps to explore the world as well as Beautiful Feet Books Around the World with Picture Books, Around the World Stories and Give Your Child the World: Raising Globally Minded Kids One Book at a Time.
 We love reading stories from around the world and then incorporating hands-on activities like cooking or games to help solidify what we’ve learned about other countries and cultures.

 This brings us to cooking.
 Both children love getting in the kitchen and trying the new recipes from Around the World Stories.
 This is a monthly subscription service for 52 audio stories about different children in one of 13 countries in Europe.
 Cooking is an amazing addition to geography.
 It’s great for incorporating life skills too.